MobMonRob/DSL4GeometricAlgebra/documentation_LOOPS_developers.md

 <tr>
 <td colspan="4" style="text-align:center">

-#### Arrays used to determine which execution method is going to be used
+#### Variables used to determine which execution method is going to be used
 </td>
 </tr>
 <tr>